soitirakis/Java_QA_Complete/Week1/README.md

-QA Complete - JAVA Introduction
+#QA Complete - JAVA Introduction

+Week1 is an introduction to Java language.
+In this week you practice the basics.
+Syntax, Classes, Constructos, Access control

+##Exercices

 1. Create a new project where to include variables of type string with the following names --termen1